-Low carb chocolate chip cookies are more than just a simple pleasure, they’re one of the best low carb desserts of all time!
+Low carb chocolate chip cookies are more than just a simple pleasure, they’re one of the best healthy recipes for dessert of all time!
 When I make a batch, I like to bake half and freeze half.

 Oohhh, the places you’ll go!
 There are so many scrumptious ways to serve these low carb chocolate chip cookies you can easily find yourself in the midst of a sweet, tasty slumber.

 Layer your cookies with some low carb pudding for a delicious dessert you can eat with a spoon or freeze some low carb ice cream between two cookies for an amazing ice cream sandwich that will cure any craving.